weavedb/roidjs/README.md

 ### Global `refs`

-Sometimes you need to share non-reactive objects between components and functions, but React doesn't have a built-in feature for that.
+Sometimes you need to share non-reactive objects among components and functions, but React doesn't have a built-in feature for that.
 The globally shared `refs` comes to resque.

 ```jsx
 const getData = ({set, refs}) => set(refs.db.get("data"), "data")